SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

 If the reads are [paired-end](http://seqanswers.com/forums/showthread.php?t=503), you are usually provided with two files per sample (`_1.fastq.gz` and `_2.fastq.gz`).

 Galaxy needs to know about the quality encoding that is present in the loaded files.
-Edit the data attributes for the loaded `fastq.gz` files to set the correct quality encoding.
+Edit the data attributes for the loaded `fastq.gz` files to set the correct quality encoding (see below).

 ### Inspecting the Data and Quality Control